Lauren Santo Domingo’s Southampton Retreat

 Another view of the breakfast nook via @remy_renzullo.

-Easter meal during quarantine.
+Easter meal during quarantine in 2020.

 An 18th-century Italian mantle topped with antique Italian vases.

 Lauren Santo Domingo, wearing an Oscar de la Renta coat, and her daughter, Beatrice, snuggled up on the sunporch with its Lilou Marquand rattan shades.
 It doubles as a cozy dining room in inclement weather.